Monika Beňová

 Monika Beňová (born 15 August 1968) is a Slovak politician who has been a member of the European Parliament since 2004.
 She is a member of the centre-left Direction-Social Democracy party SMER-SD.
 SMER-SD is a member of the Party of European Socialists.
 She presently serves on the Committee on the Environment, Public Health and Food Safety.
 At the same time she serves as a Quaestor of the European Parliament and therefore she is a member of the European Parliament's Bureau.
-In present she has opposite views as her mother party - Smer, for example on European Union, NATO, LGBTQ rights in Slovakia, conflict in Ukraine and so on.
+In present she has opposite views as her mother party - Smer, for example on European Union, NATO, LGBTQ rights in Slovakia, the Russo-Ukrainian war and so on.

 She was recruited into politics in 1999, being one of the founding members of the Smer-SD party.
 Since then she has served in the National Council of the Slovak Republic as well as the European Parliament.
 She is known for her progressivism and left-wing views.

 Early life and education

-Born Monika Beňová on 15 August 1968 in Bratislava, she attended upper secondary school at the Gymnazium Vazovova in Bratislava.
+Monika Beňová was born on 15 August 1968 in Bratislava.
+She attended the Vazovova Gymnasium in Bratislava.
 In 2000, she enrolled in the Faculty of Political Science and International Relations at the Matej Bel University in Banská Bystrica.
 She graduated in 2005, with a master's degree in international relations.
 She was awarded eastern Europe degree PhDr. in 2007.